 Sooner or later, anyone who falls into romance fantasy gets told to read Under the Oak Tree (상수리나무 아래).
-It's one of those titles the whole fandom rallies around.
+It's one of those titles the whole fandom rallies around — the one that gets dropped in every "what should I read next?" thread within about four replies.
 So instead of just adding to the chorus, I want to give you the honest version — the way a friend who actually read it would: the good, the frustrating, and why it's still worth your time.

 No real spoilers beyond the setup, promise.